collective/collective.cron/README.rst

 Cron manager
 ------------------
-This composant is responsible forthe execution and presence in the queue of a particular cronjob.It can register or remove the job execution of a cron.
+This component is responsible forthe execution and presence in the queue of a particular cronjob.It can register or remove the job execution of a cron.
-This is a firendly proxy to the 'Queue manager"
+This is a friendly proxy to the 'Queue manager"

 It adapts a plonesite and a cron.